 Walking for Stress Relief

-Staying healthy isn’t just about keeping your body happy, in order to be truly healthy it is vital to keep your mind happy.
-Stress is a big negative factor when looking at what makes your mind unhappy, and walking might be one of the answers to reducing stress.
-While many people know that walking is a good way to get exercise during the day (and helps reduce your risk of heart disease), it is also beneficial to keeping your mind sharp and keeps you from dwelling too much on the negative things that may be affecting you.
+Staying healthy isn’t just about keeping your body happy, in order to be truly healthy, it is vital to keep your mind happy as well.
+Stress has a big negative factor when looking at what makes your mind unhappy, and walking might be one of the best answers to reducing stress.
+While many people know that walking is a good way to get exercise during the day (and helps reduce your risk of heart disease), it is also beneficial to keeping your mind sharp and it keeps you from dwelling too much on the negative things that may be affecting you.

-Although any type of walking or physical activity is good for your health, both mental and physical, multiple studies have found that in particular walking in nature has shown to be beneficial to relieve stress and overall mental happiness.
+Although any type of physical activity is good for your health, both mental and physical, multiple studies have found that in particular taking a walk in nature has shown to be beneficial to relieve stress and overall mental happiness.

-It is best to start out slow, especially if you are not particularly physically active, start with a slow, but steady, 20-minute walk and as you walk more frequently increase the time you spend.
+It is best to start out slow, especially if you are not particularly physically active.
+Start with a slow, but steady, 20-minute walk, and as you walk more frequently increase the time.
 If you already do a decent amount of physical activity, it might be a good idea to look for a few hikes in your area.
-These will give you a little more of a challenge, and help to keep your body and mind in their top shape.
-You can typically find good lists of hikes, including difficulty, altitude, and distance, on your community’s parks and recreation website or through travel websites dedicated to your area.
+These will give you a little more of a challenge, and help to keep your body and mind in top shape.
+You can typically find good lists of hikes, including difficulty, altitude, and distance, on your community’s parks and recreation website, or through travel websites and apps dedicated to your area.
 Even better for stress relief, invite a friend or two to join you on your walk for some relaxing conversation.

-Twenty minutes is less than an episode of most shows, so simply cutting one episode out of your nightly television watching habit and spending that time walking in nature could have beneficial health benefits.
+Twenty minutes is less than an episode of most shows, so simply cutting one episode out of your nightly tv habit and spending that time walking in nature could have beneficial health benefits.

 - “Walk Through Green Space Could Help Put Brain in State of Meditation Study Finds.”
 Huffpost Healthy Living.
 Huffington Post, 29 March 2013.
 Web